Cottonwood (Populus deltoides)

 The sapwood is white and may contain brown streaks while the heartwood may be pale to light brown.
 It is a diffuse porous wood with a coarse texture.
 The wood is generally straight-grained and contains relatively few defects.
 The wood is soft, weak in bending and compression, and low in shock resistance.

-Used to make furniture (primarly as the secondary wood for drawers, etc.), some millwork and mouldings, and kitchen utensils.
+Used to make furniture (usually as a secondary wood for drawers, etc.), some millwork and mouldings, and kitchen utensils.
 Also used in boxes, crates, baskets, and plates.
 Specialized uses are Venetian blinds and shutters.
 If used as a primary wood, it is typically painted.